mattfield/mattfield.github.io/_posts/2013-07-28-taking-things-out-of-context-functors-in-javascript.md

 `_.map` is taking the value *out of its context* to act on it, then boxing it back up into it's original context for us afterwards.

-So `_.map` knows how to apply functions to values that are wrapped in an array.
+So `_.map` knows how to apply functions to values that are wrapped in an array (and objects too, incidentally).
 The question is: is it more abstract than this?
-Can we apply it to other data types rather than just arrays?
+Can we apply the same method of iteration it to other data types rather than just arrays?

 We certainly can; but there's just one caveat.

 Underscore/Lodash's `map` function becomes next-to-useless when implementing our own interface.
-We need more flexibility, allowing us to define our own `map` functions for each new object we create.
+We need more flexibility.
+We need to be able define our own `map` functions for each new object we create, and for each implementation to differ depending on what we want our object to do.
-From now on, we're going to be using [typeclasses](https://github.com/loop-recur/typeclasses), a small library that will make our lives much easier in this task.
+From now on, we're going to be using [typeclasses](https://github.com/loop-recur/typeclasses), a small collection of helpful abstractions that will make our lives much easier in this task.

 ## Functors

 Ok, time to get serious.
-Deep breath and hold on to your butts.
+Hold on to your butts.

 Let's start vanilla by creating our own constructor object, giving us a new container for our values: